Units using capacity above represent kWDC.

 Operation and Maintenance (O&M) Costs

-Base Year: Fixed O&M (FOM) of $27/kWDC-yr is based on modeled pricing for a commercial PV system quoted in Q1 2019 as reported by (Feldman et al., 2021).
-The values in the 2021 ATB are higher than those from the 2020 ATB because we include costs in the 2021 ATB not previously calculated.
-These include three additional line measures (property taxes, insurance, and asset management) that are added based on feedback collected by Lawrence Berkeley National Laboratory (LBNL) from U.S. solar industry professionals (Wiser et al., 2020).
-A wide range in reported prices exists in the market that depends in part on the maintenance practices that exist for a particular system.
+Base Year: Fixed O&M (FOM) of $29/kWDC-yr is based on modeled pricing for a residential PV system quoted in Q1 2020 as reported by (Feldman et al., 2021).
+Lawrence Berkeley National Laboratory collected feedback from U.S. solar industry professionals (Wiser et al., 2020).
+The wide range in reported prices depends in part on the maintenance practices that exist for a particular system.
 These cost categories include asset management (including compliance and reporting for incentive payments), insurance products, cleaning, vegetation removal, and component failure.
-Not all these practices are performed for each system; additionally, some factors depend on the quality of the parts and construction.
+Not all these practices are performed for each system; also, some factors depend on the quality of the parts and construction.
 NREL analysts estimate O&M costs can range from $0 to $40/kWDC-yr.

 Use the following table to view the components of O&M.